jasison27/Caculator/README.md

 Caculator
 =========
-Use flex & bison to implement a simple calculator.
+Use lex & bison to implement a simple calculator.
 ## Dependencies
-  - flex
+  - lex: lexical analyzer, "scanner" or "lexer"
-  - bison
+  - bison: parser generator

 ## Ubuntu Installation
   1. Install flex and bison